E-bike share pilot program

 The District of West Vancouver has joined the City of North Vancouver and the District of North Vancouver in a two-year e-bike share pilot program.

-Lime has been granted a permit to operate the e-bike share system and it is anticipated that the fleet of 200 e-bikes will launch at dozens of designated locations across North Vancouver in July 2021, followed by locations in West Vancouver later this summer.
+Lime has been granted a permit to operate the e-bike share system and it is anticipated that the fleet of 200 e-bikes will launch at dozens of designated locations across North Vancouver in July 2021, followed by locations in West Vancouver later this fall.

 Based in San Francisco, Lime has proven experience operating shared electric mobility systems in dozens of cities around the world, such as Calgary, Ottawa, and Seattle.
 Through the Lime app, riders will be able to start and end their e-bike rides from any designated parking location for trips anywhere across the North Shore, including its many hills.